filamentphp/filament/packages/notifications/docs/01-installation.md

 #### Laravel Mix

-In your `webpack.mix.js` file, register Tailwind CSS as a PostCSS plugin :
+In your `webpack.mix.js` file, register Tailwind CSS as a PostCSS plugin:

 ```js
 const mix = require('laravel-mix')